-A couple of weeks ago Luke and I drove into Yosemite with the intention to check out Free Rider — kick its tires, try and get its general idea.
+A couple of weeks ago Luke and I drove into Yosemite with the intention to check out Free Rider — kick its tires, discount try and get its general idea.
 Things went better than expected and we ended up climbing up 1/2 of El Cap free in a day.
-So we figured, “Eh, doing the whole thing can’t be that hard.”
-When I said that to my friend Traian, he laughed and answered “Yeah right, you guys climbed ‘Easy Rider’.
-Wait till you get higher.”
+So we figured, global burden of disease “Eh, site doing the whole thing can’t be that hard.”
+When I said that to my friend Traian, he laughed and answered “Yeah right.
+You guys climbed ‘Easy Rider’.
+Wait ’till you get higher.”
 He was spot on.

 This time we got to the base of El Cap with enough luggage to support us comfortably on the wall for a few days: a large haul bag, a small food bag, a portaledge for 2, and a poo bag (well, yeah, gotta plan for those things too.)
 Luke is an expert at the art of planning, and he had orchestrated down to the detail what could happen over the next few days, and packed exactly what we needed — to eat, to drink, to sleep, to keep us warm, and to climb.
 I felt like an explorer back in the colonial days — with a slew of pieces of luggage made of matching material in train (in this case Durathene).
 Unfortunately, we were missing the porters.